 The origin of this slogan lies in the well-known mantra from the Mundaka Upanishad.
 “Truth alone triumphs” is the literal meaning of this phrase which is not only adopted as the national motto of India but also inscribed at the base of our national emblem.
 It was Pandit Madan Mohan Malviya, an activist and also the founder of Banaras Hindu University, who used this slogan in his presidential address in 1918 in the Indian National Congress convention.
 He made sure this slogan reached the masses and inspired them.

-“Swaraj mera janamsiddh adhikar hai, aur mai ise lekar rahunga” – Bal Gangadhar Tilak
+- “Swaraj mera janam sidh adhikar hai, aur mai ise lekar rahunga” – Bal Gangadhar Tilak

 “Swaraj is my birthright and I shall have it,” this slogan coined by Bal Gangadhar Tilak ignited the spark of patriotism amongst countless Indians during the freedom struggle.
 He is the one who emphasised on the education of youth and mobilised people from all sections of society.
 This popular nationalist, social reformer and also a lawyer strongly advocated human rights.
 His slogan motivated people to attain complete freedom and also provoked love for the country among them.

-“Ab bhi jiska khoon nahi khaula khoon nahi vo paani hai, jo desh ke kaam na aaye vo bekaar jawani hai” – Chandrashekar Azad
+- “Ab bhi jiska khoon khaula nahi wo pani hai, jo desh ke kaam na aaye woh bekar jawani hai” – Chandrashekar Azad

-“Sarfaroshi ki tamanna ab hamare dil me hai, dekhna hai zor kitna baazu-e-qaatil me hai” – Ramprasad Bismil
+“Sarfaroshi ki tamanna ab •hamare dil me hai, dekhna hai zor kitna baazu-e-qaatil mein hai” – Ramprasad Bismil

 These lines by Ramprasad Bismil are taken from his patriotic poem which was later used as a slogan to challenge the British authority ruling in India.
 This slogan enlightened the need of the hour and urged people to fight for freedom against British imperialism.
 Bismil was one of the most talented patriotic writers of the time.